Kry9toN/python-aria-mirror-bot/README.md

 This project is heavily inspired from @out386 's telegram bot which is written in JS.

 # Features supported:
-- Mirroring direct download links to google drive
+- Downloading direct download links to local OpenWrt
 - Download progress
 - Upload progress
 - Download/upload speeds and ETAs